-3.3.1 Taxiways are designated paths on land aerodromes used by aircraft to taxi to and from the runway.
+3.3.1 Taxiways are designated path on land aerodromes used by aircraft to taxi.
 Taxiways look like runways but are usually not as wide and they don't have the same kind of markings.
 Taxiway markings are yellow, and instead of numbers, taxiways use letters or letter/number combinations as designators.
-There are currently seven taxiways designated as A, B, C, D, E, F & G from west to east that are located north of runway 08 and 26 and depicted in Figure 3 below.
+Charles Kirkconnell International Airport has one taxiway designated as Taxiway Alpha (Refer to Figure 3 below).